Module ngx_http_limit_req_module

 This directive appeared in version 0.8.18.

-Sets the desired logging level for cases when the server limits the number of requests, or delays request processing.
-Delays are logged with the level one less than limits; for example, if “limit_req_log_level notice” is specified, delays are logged with the info level.
+Sets the desired logging level for cases when the server refuses to process requests due to rate exceeding, or delays request processing.
+Logging level for delays is one point less than for refusals; for example, if “limit_req_log_level notice” is specified, delays are logged with the info level.

-Sets the parameters for a zone that keeps states for various keys.
-This state stores the current number of requests in particular.
-The key is any non-empty value of the specified variable (empty values are not accounted).
-Example usage:
+Sets parameters for a shared memory zone that will keep states for various keys.
+In particular, the state stores the current number of excessive requests.
+The key can contain text, variables, and their combination.
+Requests with an empty key value are not accounted.

 limit_req_zone $binary_remote_addr zone=one:10m rate=1r/s;

-Here, the states are kept in a 10 megabyte zone “one”, and an average rate of requests for this zone cannot exceed 1 request per second.
+Here, the states are kept in a 10 megabyte zone “one”, and an average request processing rate for this zone cannot exceed 1 request per second.

 The rate is specified in requests per second (r/s).
 If a rate of less than one request per second is desired, it is specified in request per minute (r/m).
 For example, half-request per second is 30r/m.